Alex Bregman Player Props: Astros vs. Tigers

 Tigers Pitching Rankings (2022)

-- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The 7.6 strikeouts per nine innings compiled by the Tigers pitching staff last season ranked 25th in the big leagues.

-- The Tigers had a 4.06 team ERA that ranked 21st among all league pitching staffs.
+- The Tigers had the 21st-ranked team ERA among all league pitching staffs (4.06).

+- Tigers pitchers combined to allow 167 home runs (one per game), the 10th-fewest in baseball.

-- Boyd will take the mound to start for the Tigers, his first of the season.
+- Manning will start for the Tigers, his first of the season.

-- The 32-year-old lefty pitched in relief and threw a scoreless third of an inning when he last appeared on Saturday, Oct.
-15 against the Houston Astros.
+- When he last appeared on Wednesday, Sept.
+21, the 25-year-old right-hander started the game and went 5 1/3 innings against the Baltimore Orioles.

 © 2023 Data Skrive.
 All rights reserved.